Sharesies Review

 The fees are as follows:

 - New Zealand Share purchases brokerage fees - When you buy and sell shares in companies, you’ll be charged a transaction fee based on the dollar amount of each order—these are also known as ‘brokerage fees’.
-Currently, the brokerage fees are as follows - 0.5% for orders up to $3,000, and 0.1% for amounts over $3,000.
-This means if you purchase $500 in shares in one company, you'll pay $2.50 in brokerage fees.
-If you sell the shares later, you'll pay 0.50% of the transaction value as a brokerage fee.
+Currently, the brokerage fees are as follows - 1.90% with a $25 cap.
+This means if you purchase $500 in shares in one company, you'll pay $9.50 in brokerage fees.
+If you sell the shares later, you'll pay 1.90% of the transaction value as a brokerage fee.

 Investment Products include: